SMART FAN for Raspberry Pi :

 - Fully stackable allows adding other cards to Raspberry Pi

-- Leaves full use of all GPIO pins
+- Uses only I2C interface, leaves full use of all GPIO pins

 - Super quiet and efficient.

 A must for all mission critical installationsRaspberry Pi four was welcomed by the Pi enthusiasts for the increased processing power.
 However, this came at a price.
 The Pi 4 can draw up to 3 Amps, which means it has to dissipate 15 watts of power.
 Raspberry Pi cooling is a must.